ahlstromcj/seq66/README.md

 ## Recent Changes

+    *   Version 0.98.3:
+        *   Fixed old bug in showing note events; they were filtered by the pattern's configured channel!
+        *   Tweaks to style-sheet handling.
     *   Version 0.98.2:
         *   Fixed issue #74, where -1 for "no buss-override" was being converted to 0.